 The ease which you can deep dive in both games is taxing the suspension of disbelief, because you go to depths usually reserved for only the most professional.
-The worst however is the fact you can take a 15 year old to that depth.
+The worst however is the fact you can take a 15 year oldnote minimum, but not too much older than that, at any rate to that depth.
 You do NOT take minors deep diving, ever.
 The depth can cause serious permanent damage to a growing body.

 Where It All Began: The Great Aqua Cave is one of the first places you go in the first game, but you return to it later on and enter the White Room.

 Where the Hell Is Springfield?: The Manoa Lai region is vaguely placed in the South Pacific Ocean, which isn't exactly known for being small.
 Blue World started averting this with the help of an in-game globe.

 Why Did It Have to Be Snakes?: Ironically, Kat is severely aquaphobic.
 Her father Patrick died while on a dive when he got tangled up in kelp and eventually drowned.
 Seems fairly reasonable that she might have an aversion to diving after that.

 Some fans have gone a little bit overboard with this, no pun intended.
 There are some (very complicated) theories involving the game's internal mythology and specific bits of dialog/mail that suggest that she might either turn into a mermaid or cause some sort of catastrophe if she ever enters the sea.
 Wild Mass Guessing at its finest.